About Scenes

 When configuring Story mode, you set how long each screen is displayed (1-60 seconds) and determine what happens after the story ends:

-- Loop — The scene replays indefinitely.
+- Loop — The Scene replays indefinitely.

-- Display last screen — The last screen of the scene continues to display.
+- Display last screen — The last screen of the Scene continues to display.

-- Dismiss — The scene closes.
+- Dismiss — The Scene closes.

 When viewing a story, a progress bar indicates the number of screens and their remaining duration.
 The user can:

 The progress bar appears in the device preview after you enable Story mode.
+You can also customize its color.

 Story mode does not support: